 The PBEPB built Puha in 1960 to supply the Te Karaka, Whatatutu and Matawai areas to the north-west of Gisborne.
 Originally Puha was supplied by a single 50kV line from Gisborne Substation, but in 1963 Puha was given a second supply when the 50kV ring was closed.
-Since the original construction Eastland Network Limited has done the following upgrades:
+Since the original construction the following upgrades have been carried out: